-Program: The 26th LD Democrats invite you to Dine For Democrats at our Bridges To Bridges Dinner & Auction
+The 26th LD Democrats Annual Dine For Democrats at our Bridge To Bridge Dinner & Auction

 Date: Saturday, June 8th 2019

-Speakers Derek Kilmer, House Congressional District 6, Hilary Franz, WA Commioner of Public Lands,
+Speakers Derek Kilmer, House Congressional District 6, Hilary Franz, WA Commissioner of Public Lands

 Program: Join us at our June General Meeting to hear from a panel of subject matter experts as they discuss the very important issue of Social/Criminal Justice Reform